 A permanent record of your exhibition and the preceding works and theoretical reflections must meet the University's library and archiving requirements.

 For a practice-led MPhil degree, you will submit up to 50,000 words, resulting from a period of supervised research.

 Fees and funding

-We offer a number of funding opportunities for postgraduate students.
+We offer a number of funding opportunities for postgraduate researchers.

 How to apply

 As part of the application process, you will be required to submit with the online applications form: